2. Official College Transcript(s)

 In addition to meeting admission requirements, transfer students are encouraged to complete as many General Education (GE) and major requirements as possible prior to transfer.

 Although the CUI GE requirement does not have to be completed prior to transfer, CUI accepts the following in place of most of the CUI general education requirements:

 - CSU (California State University General Education Breadth Requirements)

-Note: Certification of IGETC, CSU, or an A.A. or A.S. degree that meets the CSU General Education Breadth Requirements satisfies the General Education requirements at Concordia with the exception of the Enduring Questions & Ideas (Q&I) Core and Theology course requirements.
+Note: The above certifications satisfy the General Education requirements at Concordia with the exception of the Enduring Questions & Ideas (Q&I) Core and Theology course requirements.
 All transfer students must take one general education course in theology for each year of attendance at Concordia.
 See Enduring Questions & Ideas (Q&I) Core requirements for transfer students.